The New Zealand Social Statistics Network (NZSSN) runs a two-day course introductory course on SQL.

-We start with a short introduction to database technologies, covering the basic structure of a database and the usefulness of the SQL relational database model.
-We dive into SQL coding, beginning with easy examples and the most useful data manipulation queries: Joining tables, using unique identifiers, selecting, projecting, aggregating, ordering data and doing top-k searches.
+Day one starts with a short introduction to database technologies, covering the basic structure of a database and the usefulness of the SQL relational database model in general.
+We learn about SQL tables, relationships between tables, and primary/foreign key pairs.